 “Trudy sounds ideal!” exclaimed Risa, sipping from her glass of wine.
 “You guys have seriously lucked out,” echoed Richard, “Our principal doesn’t even know our names and if you’re like one minute later your pay gets docked”.

 S and I were celebrating our one-year wedding anniversary with a party that also doubled up as a housewarming.
 In addition to Risa and Richard, there was also Marc and Amy, Kat, Rosey, Cameron and a few more Camp America survivors.
 I’ll never forget how we went to pick them all up from the Shangdi Subway station and lead them back to our apartment in a motorcade of vehicles that were little more than motorised wheelbarrows.

 We were only a month into our Beijing teaching adventure and things were going well.
 We were still in that glorious honeymoon period where everything was new and exciting.
-The pollution hadn’t got to us yet and the cultural differences that would begin to wear us down were still kooky and amusing.
-We’d also yet to see the other side of Tracy, the side that would eventually make us realise that our seemingly idyllic jobs had no real long-term sustainability.
+The pollution hadn’t got to us yet and the cultural differences that would begin to ear us down ere still kooky and amusing.
+We’d also yet to see the other side of Trudy, the side that would eventually make us realise that our seemingly idyllic jobs had no real long-term sustainability.
 Still, on that perfect night, with the wine flowing and the snacks rapidly disappearing, all was well in Beijing.